Equation of State and Joule-Thomson Expansion for the FRW Universe in the Brane World Scenario

-In this section, as an application of the equation of state (\ref{eoso}), we discuss the Joule-Thompson ($JT$) expansion of the FRW universe in the brane world scenario.
+In this section, as an application of the equation of state (\ref{eoso}), we discuss the Joule-Thomson (JT) expansion of the FRW universe in the brane world scenario.

-In the $JT$ expansion, the enthalpy of the system does not change, but the thermodynamic pressure keeps changing, which results to the change of the temperature.
-The $JT$ coefficient is defined to show the change of temperature with the thermodynamic pressure
+In the JT expansion, the enthalpy of the system does not change, but the thermodynamic pressure keeps changing, which results to the change of the temperature.
+The JT coefficient is defined to describe the change of temperature with the thermodynamic pressure

-and the inversion point in the $JT$ expansion has a zero $JT$ coefficient.
-Recent years, the $JT$ coefficient has been calculated for AdS black holes, e.g. \cite{Okcu:2016tgt,Mo:2018rgq,Cisterna:2018jqg}, and the FRW universe in Einstein gravity \cite{Debnath:2020inx,Abdusattar:2021wfv}.
+and the inversion point in the JT expansion has a zero JT coefficient.
+Recent years, the JT coefficient has been calculated for some AdS black holes, e.g. \cite{Okcu:2016tgt,Mo:2018rgq,Cisterna:2018jqg}, and the FRW universe in Einstein gravity \cite{Abdusattar:2021wfv}.

-In the following, we derive the $JT$ coefficient for the FRW universe in the brane world scenario.
+In the following, we derive the JT coefficient for the FRW universe in the brane world scenario.
 At first, we get the enthalpy from (\ref{ie}) and (\ref{tp2})

-which should be fixed in the $JT$ expansion.
+which should be fixed in the JT expansion.
 From (\ref{rho}) and $V=4\pi R_A^3/3$, one can express $P$ as a function of $R_A$:

 combined with (\ref{eoso}), one can also express $T$ as a function of $R_A$: